Fried Battered Apple Rings

 Instructions

-- In a soup bowl, mix flour + milk + rum + egg + 1 tablespoon sugar until you get nice smooth batter.
+- In a small bowl, mix flour, milk, rum, egg + 1 tablespoon of sugar until you get a nice smooth batter.

 - Wash and peel the apples.
-Slice them into thin slices (you should get 5-6 slices out of each apple) and remove the core using a small round cookie cutter.
+Slice them into thin slices (you should get 5-6 slices out of each apple).
+Remove the core using a small round cookie cutter.
 Or use apple corer, if you have one.

 - Place each apple ring onto a paper kitchen towel to get rid of the excess oil.

-- While still warm, coat them in cinnamon sugar (mix sugar & cinnamon in a bowl).
+- While still warm, coat them in cinnamon sugar (mix sugar & cinnamon together).

 Oooh.
 Those look good!
 And simple to make!
 I love apple fritters and I do have an apple corer. :)